Once again, Secretlab pulls out all the stops with the Omega.

 |Build Materials||Steel, PRIME PU Leather, SoftWeave, NAPA Leather, Cold Cure Foam, Reinforced Aluminum|

-The overall design is reminiscent of the classic racing shape, but more subtle in appearance with a less pronounced bucket while retaining an ergonomic fit that wraps around the user effortlessly.
+The overall design resembles the classic racing shape.
+Still, it is more subtle in appearance with a less pronounced bucket while maintaining an ergonomic fit that wraps around the user effortlessly.

 In terms of materials adorning the foam, the Omega is available in three different cuts.
 Regardless of which one you opt for, the materials are chosen and manufactured for their quality in keeping with Secretlab touting the Omega as long term companion for all your gaming endeavors.